Open-RFlab/openemsh/README.md

 # OpenEMSH : OpenEMS Mesher [WIP]

+_This project is under heavy development and not yet usable, for now the best way to contribute is to give a symbolic tip. :)_

 ## Abstract

 This is an [OpenEMS](https://openems.de) mesher draft (with a H at the end, it looks like mesh poorly written).
 Meshing an OpenEMS structure is a difficult task often done manually.
 Some automatic meshers exist, shipped with either an Octave/Python API or a converter tool from a PCB design software.